PaaBliiTo/crawler/README.md

 5. Nothing happens on the browser.
 That's normal.
 Now take a look at your command prompt window.
 The JSON object with every reachable page and every static asset should appear !

+__WARNING__ : You can't do another crawl right away.
+If you want to, you need to kill the node in the command prompt (hit `Ctrl + C` on Windows) and then relaunch it by writing again `node crawler.js`

 ## Important things

 - For unknown reasons, some scripts assets are not considered by the crawler, so they might not appear in the output.
+- The crawler was made in a short time due to other school projects.
+A lot of things can be optimized (and will be, if I have enough time after school), such as error handling or being able to do another crawl right away.
 - As requested, the crawler does not cross subdomains and doesn't pick external links (social media links present on the page for example)
 - Crawler made for [GoCardless](https://www.gocardless.com)